 Every single contemporary voice with a legitimate claim to the field of dog behavior and training has researched, demonstrated, stated, written and repeated, unequivocally, that punishment-based training and pain-inflicting tools that support such training beliefs are out of place in the dog and animal training community, and are not only ineffective in comparison to more humane and science-based training methods, but in fact can exacerbate existing behavioral problems, create new ones, and cause physical and psychological damage to the dogs involved.

 And yet I can’t really be angry with the owner of the Doberman.
 Because she is simply a victim and unavoidable outcome of the noise drowning out the astrophysicists of the dog behavior community.
-The noise made by those in the animal welfare field who continue to muddy the waters of dog training with outdated practices, inappropriate tools and egotistically-derived choices.
-(Yes, prong collars are outdated training tools, regardless of the handler.
+The noise made by those in the animal welfare and training fields who continue to muddy the waters of dog training with outdated practices, ineffective tools and egotistically-derived choices.
+(Yes, prong collars are considered outdated and ineffective, regardless of the handler.
 And every expert cited above has written and presented on why.)

 That owner had a prong collar on her dog and felt the need to hit him in public for looking at another dog because someone, at some point, suggested to her it was a good idea.
 Some popular television show told her, “You need to dominate your dog.”
-Some Doberman fanatic on Facebook posted his 500th picture showing his household full of Dobermans just like hers wearing prong collars as though they’re highly coveted canine jewelry.
+Some Doberman fanatic on Facebook posted his 500th video of how he asserts control on walks by jerking the dog’s head into position.
 Some “dog trainer” (with no professional credentials to speak of) told her that it was a good idea to train a reactive dog by taking it to a crowded place and physically forcing it to act as undoglike as possible.
 As long as uninformed dog “advocates” and imposter “trainers” keep talking loudly about things they know very little about while failing to listen to and fully support those who know exactly what they’re talking about, educating the public on dog welfare is a pipe dream.

-We do not have the luxury of picking and choosing which facts and information we’d like to listen to, regardless of what the experts tell us, and then standing in public forums with large audiences and telling them what we think.
-It doesn’t matter how much good you do and what your intentions are if at the end of the day you’re still deliberately clinging to bits and pieces of knowledge and practices that directly contradict everything you’ve set out to accomplish.
+If we want to make a difference for dog welfare, we do not have the luxury of picking and choosing which facts and information we’d like to listen to, regardless of what the experts tell us.
+It doesn’t matter how much good you do and what your intentions are if at the end of the day you’re still deliberately clinging to bits of knowledge and practices that directly contradict everything you’ve set out to accomplish.
 You can’t teach history, call yourself a historian, but ignore vital historical information that is essential in shaping our perception of the world we live in.